jasonsturges/jsbenchmark/README.md

 ## Individual Test

-Single test cases can be executed, per the numer of operations.
+Single test cases can be executed, per the number of operations.

 ```js
 import * as JSBench from "jsbenchmark"